 See wildlife in this area and the best place to see sheep.

 Located along U.S. Highway 34 west of Estes Park in Horseshoe Park.
-Open 24 hours a day.
+Open from 9 a.m. to 4 p.m. during the summer season.

 How to Visit Rocky Mountain National Park during the Summer

-The Bear Lake Corridor includes access to Bear Lake Road, Moraine Park, Moraine Park Discovery Center, Glacier Basin and Sprague Lake.
+The Bear Lake Corridor includes access to Bear Lake Road, Moraine Park, Moraine Park Discovery Center, Glacier Basin, and Sprague Lake.
 This permit is needed from 5 a.m. to 6 p.m. and should be purchased in advance.
-You can use this permit to continue west along Trail Ridge Road.
+You can use it to continue west along Trail Ridge Road.

-The timed entry fee is $2 and this is in addition to the general Rocky Mountain National Park entrance fee.
-A 1-day admission is $25 per car and a 7-day pass is $35.
-All NPS annual passes are honored at entrances though you will need the $2 timed entry permit.
+The timed entry fee is $2, in addition to the general Rocky Mountain National Park entrance fee.
+A 1-day admission is $25 per car, and a 7-day pass is $35.
+All NPS annual passes are honored at entrances, though you will need the $2 timed entry permit.

-Note: In October 2020, two wildfires broke out and burned a portion on the park.
-The Western Entrance, near Grand Lake, was effected along the northern portion of the park.
-Trail Ridge Road is open though stopping is discouraged from Grand Lake Entrance to Onahu Trail.
+Note: In October 2020, two wildfires broke out and burned a portion of the park.
+The Western Entrance, near Grand Lake, was affected along the northern portion of the park.
+Stopping is discouraged from Grand Lake Entrance to Onahu Trail.

 The Best Utah National Park Road Trip